Élie Berthet

 Élie Berthet (8 June 1815 - 3 February 1891) was a French novelist.

+Biography

 Berthet was born in Limoges.
 A most prolific writer, he wrote more than 100 novels about Paris, criminal affairs, the prehistoric world, and other subjects.
 His Les Houilleurs de Polignies is reported to have been one of the inspirations for Zola's Germinal.
 He died, aged 75, in Paris.